ysph-dsde/JHU-CRC-Cases-and-Deaths/README.md

 **NOTE:** This method is not a Fork.
 You can learn more about GitHub Importer [here](https://docs.github.com/en/migrations/importing-source-code/using-github-importer/importing-a-repository-with-github-importer).

-1. Under the "Repositories" tab of your personal GitHub page, selecte the "New" button in the top-right corner.
+1. Under the "Repositories" tab of your personal GitHub page, select the "New" button in the top-right corner.
 This will start the process of starting a new repository.

 2. At the top of the page is a hyperlink to import a repository.
 Open that link ([GitHub Importer](https://github.com/new/import)).